To begin with, this Simple RF Field Strength Meter Circuit show how to make device to measure radio wave!

 Formulas:

-In this amplifier input and output both share same transistor emitter.
+This circuit is simple common emitter amplifier and in this amplifier input and output both share same transistor emitter.

-Here is how to understand this type of circuit:
+Here, is how to understand this type of circuit:

 Voltage Gain (Av):